cmdwtf/Odiin/README.md

  I'm currently targeting an ARM device, and making use of the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) 9-2020-Q2 on Windows.
 Look in `BuildSettings.mk`, and set your paths in there accordingly.
 If you're using VS Code, you may want to update the path to your install in `.vscode/c_cpp_properties.json` as well, as it's used for the C++ plugin to generate error squigglies.
 You may very well have luck building with other tools or on other platforms, but at this point in the project life-cycle, that's an exercise left to the reader.

-I'm using Visual Studio Code as my primary editor, and have provided a .vscode folder with tasks I'm performing often to build/flash/etc. Those tasks use the GNU `make` to run.
-You'll need `make` on your path (I'm using the latest from [chocolatey](https://chocolatey.org/packages/make)), as well as the [nRF5x-Command-Line-Tools for Win32](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools/Download#infotabs).
+I'm using Visual Studio Code as my primary editor, and have provided a .vscode folder with tasks I'm performing often to build/flash/etc. There's also a `.code-workspace` file, though that's just more for continence than anything.

+The vscode tasks (and building in general) use the GNU `make` to run.
+You'll need `make` on your path (I'm using the latest from [chocolatey](https://chocolatey.org/packages/make)).
+As well, you'll need the [nRF5x-Command-Line-Tools for Win32](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools/Download#infotabs).

 You'll need `python` 3, and a few tools to finish building and flash.
 Where you install Python from is not important as long as it's on your path (and probably your Scripts directory, too.)
 In either user space or in a venv, you'll want to `pip install` at least `pyocd`, `intelhex`, and maybe `adafruit-nrfutil` if you're tinkering with the bootloader.

-###### Make sure to `git submodule update --init` after checking out this repo!
+##### Make sure to `git submodule update --init --recursive` after checking out this repo, or using `--recurse-submodules` when you clone!

 ## Contributing

 Contributions are absolutely welcome.
 In this early state, the project is majorly in flux.
 Things are mostly added ad-hoc and without planning right now, as this has been mostly a learning exercise as much as it has been to share.

 That said, everyone is more than welcome to report issues, make suggestions, or if it fancies you to fork and make a PR, go for it!
 Even if it's just for a typo.
+If you're looking for discussions to start: I'm very open to look at project organization

 ## Acknowledgments & Licenses

-Several bits in this project are directly from the [makerdiary M.2 Developer Kit SDK](https://github.com/makerdiary/nrf52840-m2-devkit), which was licensed under the MIT license.
-See the LICENSE file in it's folder.

-If you'd like license this project or a part of it's code for a specific purpose or under specific terms, please get in touch!
+If you'd like license this project or a part of it's code for a specific purpose or under specific terms, please get in touch and let's see what we can work out!

 ### Third-Party Licensed Software